 The Financial Consultation Program

-The University of Massachusetts, Worcester Employee Assistance Program (EAP) has partnered with CLC, a leading provider of affordable legal and financial services, to provide employees with consultation by financial professionals.
+The University of Massachusetts, Worcester Employee Assistance Program (EAP) has partnered with CLC Incorporated, a leading provider of affordable legal and financial services, to provide employees with consultation by financial professionals.

 The Financial Consultation Program provides employees with free telephonic access to financial professionals with a broad range of experience in financial services.
 Employees can obtain education, guidance and counseling to determine the most appropriate way to handle their financial situation.
 The Financial Advisory Program is designed to provide objective, professional advice to help employees manage their debt and make sound financial decisions.

 Consultation topics include, but are not limited to:

 - College Funding and Student Loans